-- Be more more lenient about missing name___s. #62 - Add structlog.dev.ConsoleRenderer that renders the event dictionary aligned and with colors. - Use six for compatibility. - Add structlog.processors.UnicodeDecoder that will decode all byte string values in an event dictionary to Unicode. - Add serializer parameter to structlog.processors.JSONRenderer which allows for using different (possibly faster) JSON encoders than the standard library.
+- structlog.processors.ExceptionPrettyPrinter and structlog.processors. format_exc_info now support passing of Exceptions on Python 3. - Clean up the context when exiting structlog.threadlocal.tmp_bind in case of exceptions. #64 - Be more more lenient about missing name__s. #62 - Add structlog.dev.ConsoleRenderer that renders the event dictionary aligned and with colors. - Use six for compatibility. - Add structlog.processors.UnicodeDecoder that will decode all byte string values in an event dictionary to Unicode. - Add serializer parameter to structlog.processors.JSONRenderer which allows for using different (possibly faster) JSON encoders than the standard library.